niupanyu/box2d/docs/common.md

 Box2D uses floating point math for collision and simulation.
 Due to round-off error some numerical tolerances are defined.
 Some tolerances are absolute and some are relative.
-Absolute tolerances use MKS units.
+Absolute tolerances use MKS units.(绝对公差：米-千克-秒)

 ### Allocation wrappers
 The settings file defines b2Alloc and b2Free for large allocations.
 You